jnduli/blog_jnduli.co.ke/content/freeing_up_hard_drive_space_in_linux.rst

 :author: John Nduli
 :status: published

-I have a 256GB SSD on my hard drive.
-This is rather small and I tend to have less than 10GB space.
-However, when the problem becomes critical, I have to figure out what is taking up all my space and fix this.
-This usually prompts some form of search and cleaning up the culprits.
-The following lists the process and commands I usually run for this to happen.
+I have a 256GB SSD on my laptop.
+This is rather constrained and I occasionally end up with less than 10GB drive space.
+When this happens, I have to figure out what is taking up all my space and fix this.
+This prompts some form of search and cleaning up of the culprits.
+This article lists the process and commands I usually run for this to happen.

+To get a general feel of how much space I have:

 .. code-block:: bash